stdombek/docs/content/en/docs/Settings/Settings_invoices/Settings_invoices.md

 To interact with invoice settings, users need the following permission:

+*   **Settings (Invoices): Batch group usernames and passwords: view.** This permission allows the user to view FTP/SFTP authentication credntials entered in [Settings \> Invoices \> Batch group configuration](../settings/settings_invoices/settings_invoices/#settings--invoices--batch-group-configuration/).
+*   **Settings (Invoices): Batch group usernames and passwords: view and edit.** This permission allows the user to view and edit FTP/SFTP authentication credntials entered in [Settings \> Invoices \> Batch group configuration](../settings/settings_invoices/settings_invoices/#settings--invoices--batch-group-configuration/).
+*   **Settings (Invoices): View settings.** This permission allows the user to view the Invoice settings.
-*   **Settings (Invoices): Can view and edit settings.** This permission lets you view and edit all of the Invoice settings.
+*   **Settings (Invoices): Can view and edit settings.** This permission allows the user to view and edit all of the Invoice settings.

 Note: This is the only permission for invoice settings.
 You can assign permissions to users in the Users app.